Admission assistance program between San Diego State University and the California Project Lead the Way Affiliate Institute

-Students within the SDSU service area who are wishing to pursue an engineering degree through the College of Engineering at SDSU and who will have completed Project Lead the Way courses at their high school with a minimum grade of “B” (min. stanine score of 6).
+Students within the SDSU service area (south of Hwy 56 in San Diego County and in Imperial County) who are wishing to pursue an engineering degree through the College of Engineering at SDSU and who will have completed Project Lead the Way courses at their high school with a minimum grade of “B” (min. stanine score of 6).
 Once admitted, students cannot change their major to a non-engineering major for at least one year.

 Students Must Complete The Following: